nihirv/mojeek-search-choices/CONTRIBUTING.md

 ## Criteria for Acceptance
 In order to be a candidate for Search Choices, a Choice must:
-- not replicate like-for-like the functionality of a Search Choice already in the library
+- not replicate a Search Choice already in the library
 - have a name which is clear and not misleading, or representing a value judgement
 - have a functioning search string
 - not search across x-rated adult content, or other content which would not be suitable to send your average Mojeek user to (i.e. gore, violence, scams)